xsquared93/rational-expressions/README.md

 ## features that could be added:
 - [ ] an algebraic simplifier;
 - [ ] functionality for reducing the rational expressions;
-- [ ] functionality for manipulating more algebra expressions; and
+- [ ] functionality for manipulating more algebra expressions.
-- [ ] implement a functional version.

 ## developed with
 - Emacs; and